moggieuk/Happy-Hare/doc/calibration.md

     > MMU_TEST_LOAD

 This will load a short length of filament and ensure the servo is down.
 Next cut the filament flush with the bowden on the selector (this is the encoder on the ERCF design).
-Run this command again to emit close to 100mm of filament:
+Run this command to emit close to 100mm of filament:

-    > MMU_TEST_LOAD
+    > MMU_TEST_MOVE LENGTH=100

 Get out your ruler can very carefully measure the length of the emited filament.
 Hold your ruler up to the bowden and gently pull the filament straight to get an accurate measurement.
 Next run this specifying your actual measured value: